SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Methodology

 \subsection{Overview of SAFA-SNN}

-SAFA-SNN for on-device FSCIL comprises three parts: a sparsity-aware dynamic mechanism to mitigate forgetting, the formulation of zeroth-order optimization for non-differentiable spikes, and a fast-adaptive prototype subspace projection for fast adaptation.
+SAFA-SNN for on-device FSCIL comprises three parts: a sparsity-aware dynamic mechanism to mitigate forgetting, the formulation of zeroth-order optimization for non-differentiable spikes, and a prototype subspace projection for fast adaptation on few-shot new class.
 Figure~\ref{fig:Overview} illustrates the overview of SAFA-SNN in FSCIL, and the full FSCIL procedure is detailed in Algorithm~\ref{alg:sparsity_aware}.